marsh-circle/civicrm-training-guide/docs/sessions/website-integration.md

 - What do they both stand for?
 - What does the C stand for in each?

-Draw them initially as seperate, and then join them together.
+Draw them initially as separate, and then join them together.

-Ask people about the
+Ask people about:

 - **possibilities**